Skip to content

 Are leasehold management fees the same as service charges?

-Management fees tend to be a ring fenced part of the service charge.
+Management fees tend to be a ring-fenced part of the service charge.
 As such, while you will pay a set fee each month, the money a landlord takes will be split between the costs of maintaining the building (the service charge) and the cost of managing the building (the management fee).

+As a leaseholder, you have the legal right to see a breakdown of the service charge from your landlord.
 Landlords must also allow for the inspection of invoices and receipts and cannot refuse to give a summary to leaseholders.

 While landlords are not legally obliged to share a budget for the year with leaseholders, a code of practice makes clear they should do so.
+This will provide an estimate, which can then be revised when actual costs are incurred.

 Why do I have to pay a service charge?

+A service charge must be paid so that the landlord or manager can maintain the building and ensure that it does not fall into disrepair.
 Because leasehold blocks of flats tend to be owned by lots of different people, a service charge means that the cost of any upkeep is split evenly, minimising any disputes.

+At its most basic, such a charge means that communal areas will be kept in good condition and possibly cleaned if funds allow for it.
 An additional fee to cover the future cost of major works tends to be included and should mean that you don't have to pay extra if such repairs are needed.

 Service charges are held in trust, meaning that the money is protected in case a landlord or management company goes into administration.